12 month sleep regression: Myth or real?

 We'll explain more below:

-Most kiddos are NOT ready to transition to a at this age.
-If you thought babies dropped a nap right after their first birthday you’re not alone; it’s a common misconception!
-Doing so can lead to chronic overtiredness — which in turn can contribute to increased night wakings and a pattern of early waking (you know, all the things we want to avoid).
+Most kiddos are not ready to transition to a at 12 months, even though that’s a common misconception.
+Switching to one daily nap before your little one is ready can lead to chronic overtiredness, which in turn can contribute to increased nighttime wakings between sleep cycles and a pattern of early waking — things you’d like to avoid!

 Reason #2: Longer wake windows are needed

-Let’s talk about daytime struggles: shorter naps, skipped naps, and fighting naps.
+Let’s talk about daytime sleep struggles: shorter naps, skipped naps, and fighting naps.
 Babies who have outgrown the 3 - 3.5 hour wake windows may struggle to sleep at their normal nap times due to insufficient sleep pressure.
-Translation: they’re just not tired enough to snooze, so they skip their naps (or take forever to fall asleep) as a result.
+Translation: they’re just not tired enough to snooze, so they skip a nap (or take forever to fall asleep) as a result.

 Reason #3: Mastering milestones

-It’s common to see night waking and bedtime resistance develop during periods when babies are mastering developmental milestones.
-At 12 months old, many babies are pulling up, standing, or even walking [].
+It’s common to see night waking and bedtime resistance during periods when babies are mastering developmental milestones.
+At 12 months, many babies are pulling up, standing, or even walking [].
 While this increased mobility is so exciting, it can bring new sleep challenges too.
+Babies would much rather practice these new skills than rest!

 Reason #4: Hunger

 Hunger can interfere with a good night’s sleep at any age.
-After their first birthday, most children should be getting the bulk of their nutrition from solid foods (rather than breastmilk or formula), which means it’s a transitional period for most kids.
-If your little one isn’t getting enough food during the day (), this may contribute to waking up at night.
+After their first birthday, most children should be getting the bulk of their nutrition from solid foods (rather than breastmilk or formula), which means it’s a transitional period.
+If your little one isn’t eating enough during the day (), this may contribute to waking up at night.

 Reason #5: Falling asleep with assistance

-Let’s get this out of the way: we’re not here to pass any judgment on how your children fall asleep.
-If your baby goes to sleep with your help (e.g., you feed, rock, or hold them to sleep), we’re here to support you as long as it works for your family and it’s safe.
-In many cases, though, parent assistance at bedtime translates into sleep issues, like increased calls for assistance throughout the night and less sleep overall [].
+If your baby falls asleep with your help (e.g., you feed, rock, or hold them to sleep), we’re here to support you as long as it works for your family and it’s safe.
+However, parent assistance at bedtime often translates to sleep issues, like increased calls for you throughout the night and less sleep overall [].

 How long do 12 month sleep issues last?

 We’d love to give you a definitive answer.
-But there’s no official starting or ending time for any sleep problem at this age.
-How long the problems last will depend on the cause, and the steps taken to alleviate them.
+However, sleep regressions don’t have an official start or end date.
+How long the challenges last depends on the cause and the steps taken to alleviate them.

-It’s common to see 11 - 12 month olds start to outgrow their 3 - 3.5 hour wake windows, which can lead to nap challenges that some refer to as the “12 month sleep regression" or "12 month nap regression."
-(And sometimes, even an "11 month sleep regression.")
+It’s common to see 11 - 12 month olds start to outgrow their 3 - 3.5 hour wake windows, which can lead to nap challenges that some refer to as the “12 month sleep regression" or "12 month nap regression.”
 Think skipped naps, short naps, and nap resistance.
-These daytime sleep issues can often be resolved with a schedule adjustment, while at other times we also need to change our naptime routines.
+Oftentimes daytime sleep issues can be alleviated by a schedule adjustment or updating naptime routines.

 My 12 month old won’t sleep.
 Is it a sleep regression?

-Babies this age often skip naps because they need longer wake windows of 3.5 - 4 hours.
-This is what often gives parents the false impression that their baby is ready for a 1-nap schedule.
-It can be tempting to ditch a nap when your baby keeps refusing to sleep during the day.
+Babies this age often skip naps because they require longer wake windows, around 3.5 - 4 hours.
+This may give parents the false impression that their baby is ready for a 1-nap schedule — it can be tempting to ditch a nap when your baby consistently refuses to sleep during the day.
 Don’t be fooled!
-They likely need to keep 2 naps but lengthen the awake time between sleep periods.
+Instead of dropping to 1 daily nap, try lengthening the awake time between sleep periods.
+Sometimes even a small adjustment like moving the second nap 15 - 20 minutes later can ensure your little one is tired enough for their afternoon snooze.

 5 tips to handle 12 month old sleep issues or regressions